 E-200: Parent Eligibility Documentation Requirements

-Boards must inform staff members of the following provisions:

-Except for a child experiencing homelessness, as described in , or for child care during job search at initial eligibility, as described in , before a child may be initially determined or redetermined eligible and authorized to receive CCS, parents must provide the Board’s child care contractor with all information necessary to determine eligibility according to the Board’s administrative policies and procedures.
+Boards must inform staff members that except for a child experiencing homelessness, as described in D-600, or for child care during job search at initial eligibility, as described in D-204, before a child may be initially determined or redetermined eligible and authorized to receive CCS, parents must provide the Board’s child care contractor with all information necessary to determine eligibility according to the Board’s administrative policies and procedures.

 A parent’s failure to submit eligibility documentation will result in denial of CCS or termination of services at the 12-month eligibility redetermination period.